-Photographing indoors often poses two problems: low light and high contrast between the interior and exterior.
-This is often the case in naturally dark places such as concert halls, sports halls, museums, churches; or in times when the light is naturally low: early in the morning or at dusk.
+Photographing indoors often creates two problems: low light and high contrast between the interior and exterior.
+This is often the case in naturally dark places (such as concert halls, sports halls, museums, churches) or in times when the light is naturally low: early in the morning or at dusk.

-In cases where the photographer cannot rely on good natural light and cannot control the light himself, he must adapt the settings of his camera in order to capture the light as much as possible, even if it is very weak.
+Whenever photographers cannot rely on sufficient natural light and cannot control the light themselves either, they must adapt the settings of his camera in order to capture the light as efficiently as possible, even if it is very weak.
 Several parameters must be considered.

-To achieve a well exposed image despite the little ambient light, it is necessary to adjust the camera taking into account 3 parameters that determine the quality of exposure of a photo: the aperture, shutter speed and ISO sensitivity.
+To achieve a well exposed image in spite of insufficient ambient light, it is necessary to adjust the camera taking into account 3 parameters that determine the quality of exposure of a photo: aperture, shutter speed and ISO sensitivity.

 The second parameter is the shutter speed, or exposure time.
 The slower the shutter speed, the more light the camera sensor is exposed to and the brighter the photo.
 It is therefore possible to increase the exposure time to properly expose the photo.